eremedia/Google-Analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 6.0.1=
+* Adds a missing closing quote on setVar - admin.
+If you use this option, update ASAP to prevent Javascript from breaking.

 = 6.0 =
 * Switches current tracking script (ga.js) to the new awesome async tracking script.
 In laymen's terms: updates to the latest tracking code, the tracking script will load faster, and tracking will be more reliable.
 If you use custom tracking code, be sure to migrate that code to the new async tracking methods.